MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Allow Cortana
 >*Supported versions: Windows 10, version 1607 or later*

-This policy setting specifies whether Cortana is allowed on the device.
-By default, this setting is enabled (allowed), which allows you to use Cortana on your devices.
-If disabled (not allowed), Cortana is not available for use, but you can use search to find items on your device.
+Cortana is integrated with Microsoft Edge, and when enabled, Cortana allows you use the voice assistant on your device.
+If disabled, Cortana is not available for use, but you can search to find items on your device.

 **Microsoft Intune to manage your MDM settings**
 |   |   |